The Amazing Benefits and Uses of Beef Tallow

 In recent years people have been raving about the benefits of beef tallow.
 And for a good reason, beef tallow is a natural fat with many health benefits and can be used as an environmentally friendly solution to many everyday problems.

 In this article, we’ll go through the benefits of using beef tallow as an ingredient for your DIY projects and the many ways you can go about using it.

 What is Beef Tallow?

 In simple terms, beef tallow is a type of saturated fat that’s rendered from a cow.
 It can be a healthy substitute for cooking oil and fats.
-Beef tallow has a similar consistency and appearance to butter and other animal fats like pig lard, duck fat, and goose fat.
+Beef tallow has a similar consistency and appearance to butter and other animal fats like lard (pork fat), duck fat, and goose fat.

 At room temperature, it’s solid and has a melting point of around 95-104°F (35-40°C).
 But beef fat has a high smoke point of 400°F (205°C).

 When it comes to using beef tallow for any use, we always suggest using grass-fed tallow.
 This makes the beef tallow more nutrient-dense, better tasting and raises the overall quality of the fat.